 The answer to my complaint was for hospital maintenance to hand me a pile of glue traps.
 Suddenly I had a whole new time-consuming problem.
 When I arrived for work each day, I would find at least one trapped mouse screaming inside my desk.
 So I learned how to carefully take them off the trap and release them out into the yard.

-It isn’t easy, and it isn’t quick… and sometimes it doesn’t work.
+Releasing a mouse from a glue trap isn’t easy, and it isn’t quick… and sometimes it doesn’t work.
 I will spare you further details, but when this mission fails, it’s very disturbing for anyone with emotions.

 This is the situation that Gabby soon found herself in, an experience for which she had paid Airbnb nearly $1,000.